bioinfologics/sdg_examples/first_steps.md

 This is the the object where everything is going to be stored, the different components of the workspace can be accessed using dot notation.

-The main components of the workspace are the graph (ws.sdg), the datastores with their corresponding mappers and the KmerCounters (ws.kci) and most frequently all this data is accessed usgin NodeViews().
+The main components of the workspace are the graph (ws.sdg), the datastores with their corresponding mappers and the KmerCounters (ws.kci) and most frequently all this data is accessed using NodeViews().

 ![image-20190730114736552](./workspace-diagram.png)

-a workspace can be saved to disk and loaded from disk, this allows to preserve the sessions.
+A workspace can be saved to disk and loaded from disk which allows sessions to be preserved.
 See (functions to dump and restore to disk).
-In bsg the processes that are applied to a workspace and it's component live in memory, so if you want to persist the work that you have done in your graph you'll need to save a copy of the workspace to the disk, this can be done using.
+In SDG the processes that are applied to a workspace and it's components live in memory, so if you want to persist the work that you have done in your graph you'll need to save a copy of the workspace to the disk, this can be done using.

 ```python
 >>> ws.dump_to_disk("./persisted_workspece.sdgws")